csantanapr/cnoe-examples/examples/cicd/README.md

 idpbuilder create -p . --use-path-routing
 ```

-Wait until all Argo CD Apps are Synced and Healthy
+Wait until all Argo CD Apps are Synced and Healthy (This takes about 5 minutes)
 Use helper script:
 ```bash
 ./monitor-argocd-apps.sh keycloak backstage argo-workflows